Jorstors/PageSense/README.md

 - Dock navigation for mobile interfaces
 - Interactive dialogs for viewing audit reports

+## ❓ Frequently Asked Questions

+### How does PageSense work?
+PageSense uses advanced AI to analyze websites and identify conversion optimization opportunities.
+Users can run audits on any website and receive detailed reports.
+The AI examines factors like user experience, layout, content clarity, and call-to-action effectiveness to provide actionable recommendations.

+### Do I need to create an account to use PageSense?
+No, you don't need an account to use our basic audit features.
+Anyone can analyze a website without signing up.
+However, creating a free account gives you access to our dashboard where you can save and track your audit history over time.

+### How many audits can I run?
+All users, both with and without accounts, can run up to 3 audits per 24 hours.
+This helps us maintain service quality while covering our API costs.
+Premium plans with higher limits may be available in the future.

+### Can I see my previous audits?
+If you have an account, all your audits are saved in your personal dashboard.
+You can revisit them anytime, compare results between different websites, or track improvements to the same site over time.
+Guest users can only access their current audit results.

+### How is PageSense different from other SEO tools?
+PageSense focuses specifically on conversion optimization rather than just technical SEO.
+We identify actual conversion blockers that prevent sales and leads, and provide specific recommendations to improve your website's effectiveness at converting visitors.

+### Is my data secure?
+Absolutely.
+For registered users, we use Firebase Authentication and secure database practices to ensure your account information and audit data remain private.
+We only store the information necessary to provide our service.
+For guest users, we don't store any personal information beyond what's needed for rate limiting.

+### Can I audit any website?
+Yes, you can audit any publicly accessible website, including competitor sites.
+This is perfect for competitive analysis and benchmarking your performance against industry leaders.

+### How accurate are the AI recommendations?
+Our AI recommendations are based on current web standards, conversion rate optimization best practices, and proven techniques used by high-converting websites.
+Each suggestion includes specific implementation guidance.

 ## 📝 License

 This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).